 - Male or female subjects at least 18 years of age at time of consent.

 - Diagnosis of SARS-CoV-2 infection confirmed by real-time reverse transcription polymerase chain reaction (RT-PCR) assay.

-- Compromised respiratory status as defined by the following criteria to maintain arterial oxygen saturation ≥ 92% (where oxygen saturation is assessed by pulse oximetry) OR cardiomyopathy due to COVID-19 (defined as a new drop in ejection fraction to ≤ 50% during COVID-19 with no evidence of obstructive coronary artery disease based on medical records review):
+- Compromised respiratory status as defined by arterial oxygen saturation < 92% (oxygen saturation measured by pulse oximetry) OR cardiomyopathy due to COVID-19 (defined as a new drop in ejection fraction to ≤ 50% during COVID-19 with no evidence of obstructive coronary artery disease based on medical records review).

 - Elevation of at least 1 inflammatory marker (IL-1, IL-6, IL-10, TNF-α, ferritin, CRP) defined as ≥ 2x upper limit of laboratory normal reference value.

 - Written informed consent provided by subject or legal representative.

 You CAN'T join if...

 - Currently receiving extracorporeal membrane oxygenation (ECMO) or high frequency oscillatory ventilation (HFOV).